badsyntax/SassBeautify/README.md

 ## Usage

+### Default usage

 Run the plugin from the command palette:

 1. Open the command palette (ctrl + shift + p)
 2. Enter 'SassBeautify'

+### Conversion usage

+You can use this plugin to convert from different types.
+For example, if you create a blank .scss file, then copy in a block of CSS code, you can use this plugin to convert the CSS to SCSS.
+Note that the entire file will have to be in a certain format for the conversion to work correctly.

+Run the conversion commands from the command palette:

+1. Open the command palette (ctrl + shift + p)
+2. Type 'SassBeautify'
+3. Choose one of the following options:
+  1. Convert from CSS to current type
+  2. Convert from SCSS to current type
+  3. Convert from SASS to current type

 ## Settings